BhallaLab/moose-examples/tutorials/Rdesigneur/README.txt

 	how the response goes bidirctionally and observe what happens when two action potentials bump into each other.

+ex3.4.scaledSoma.py: This is very similar to 3.1, but it introduces a
+	different way to define the soma and its diameter and length, in the cellProto argument.
+The diameter and length are optional.

+ex3.5.ballAndStick.py: This shows how to make a ball-and-stick model of a
+	neuron using a cellProto definition line.
+Things to try:
+	- Change length
+	- Change number of segments.
+Explore what it does to accuracy.
+How will you know that you have an accurate model?

+ex3.6.ballAndStickSpeedTest.py: This is very similar to 3.5, but it runs
+	much longer to give you a chance to benchmark your system.
+It also illustrates how to generate an interesting sine-wave stimulus.
+	Things to try:
+	- How slow does it get if you turn on the 3-D moogli display?
+	- Is it costlier to run 2 compartments for 1000 seconds, or 200 compartments for 10 seconds?

 rdes_ex4.py: Reaction system in a single compartment.
 This is a simple
 	chemical oscillator system.
 Put in chem equations.